By Pyerse Dandridge

 Author: Subprime Felon: Inside Federal Prison Camp

-The study and analysis of the risk of recidivism for men require ongoing investigation.
-Clinical trials are a primary option for determining explanations for repeat offenders, but studying the subject statistically, analysts look at the matter from socioeconomic standpoints.
-For example, African American men who did not finish high school would be compared to others using the same characteristics based on gender, race, socioeconomic status, and other similar factors.
+The study and analysis of the risk of recidivism for men still requires an ongoing investigation.
+Clinical trials are a primary option for determining explanations for repeat offenders and while studying the subject statistically, analysts can look at the matter from a socioeconomic standpoint.
 It is suggested that those from a similar background would experience comparable risks for repeat offenses.
 From my experience, recidivism occurs more frequently to those that don’t have a healthy support system, quality employment options, or a positive living conditions.

 Before moving in with my parents, I had issues finding a decent place to live.
 I spent my childhood in the suburbs, but couldn’t afford that type of upscale living after prison.
-My first apartment was a studio in Oak Park.
-Oak Park is a poverty stricken and crime-riddled area of Sacramento.
-But the place was cheap and the landlord didn’t mind me having a prior felony.
-Although I didn’t experience any issues, this part of town was different to me.
-However, no one gave me any issues.
-However, no matter now much I tried, I couldn’t get out of that area because of my felony and my lack of quality employment, I didn’t have a chance.
-Several former inmates are sent back into Oak Park and similar places.
-Without a deep believe in their abilities and in themselves, they could be stuck in same conditions and unable to get their education to transition or gain better opportunities.
+My first apartment after incarceration was in studio in Oak Park, a poverty stricken and crime riddled area of Sacramento.
+The place was cheap and the landlord didn’t mind me having a prior felony.
+Although I didn’t experience any issues, this part of town was very new to me.
+I tried my best to get out of the area, but because of my record and lack of quality employment, I didn’t have a chance.
+Several former inmates find themselves in Oak Park or similar places.
+Without a deep belief in their abilities or themselves, they could be stuck in the same conditions, unable to obtain education to transition into better opportunities.

-Though the criminal justice system attempts to do the primary job of apprehending criminals, it is often stated those attempts are not adjusted as well for the aftermath of the arrest.
-As I mentioned in my book Subprime Felon: Inside Federal Prison Camp, prison does nothing to help the inmates readjust to society.
+The criminal justice system seems to be more focused on apprehending criminals rather than attempting to offer assistance in the aftermath of the arrest.
+As I mentioned in my book, Subprime Felon: Inside Federal Prison Camp, prison does nothing to help the inmates re-adjust to society.
 Thus, the rising amount of recidivism in this country has yet to be solved.
 Overcrowding and poor living conditions often leave inmates with little choice than to do what is necessary to survive.
-Sometimes those choices made inside the walls of correctional facilities follow these men when they reenter society, and the cycle continues.
+Sometimes those choices that caused them to see the inside walls of correctional facilities follow them when they reenter society and the cycle continues.

-Analysts continue to attempt to predict the risk of recidivism.
-The goal is to differentiate between high and low-risk offenders in order to parallel sentencing, prevent overcrowding, and save longer and necessary sentences for extremely dangerous offenders.
+Analysts continue to attempt to predict the risk of recidivism, but the goal should be differentiating between high and low-risk offenders in order to parallel sentencing, prevent overcrowding, and save longer and necessary sentences for extremely dangerous offenders.
 The risk remains, however, that returning to society often leaves offenders unable to make a living, eat, or provide for themselves or their families without running into frequent roadblocks.
 It is safe to say recidivism possibly exists because although these men have served their time, it never quite feels, to them, as though they have.